xlcnd/meteoalarm-rssapi/README.md

 An API for [meteoalarm.eu](https://www.meteoalarm.eu/) weather alerts.

+> *WARNING:* METEOLARM change the rss API, so that this library *doesn't work* anymore!

 > *DISCLAIMER: This is an open source project and doesn't have any affiliation with [meteoalarm.eu](https://www.meteoalarm.eu/)*.